 30th and Colorado Underpass

 The 30th & Colorado Bike and Pedestrian Underpass project will provide important safety, accessibility, mobility and drainage improvements to the intersection of 30th Street and Colorado Avenue.
-The project area is an important piece of the 30th & Colorado travel corridor for the Boulder community and the University of Colorado at Boulder (CU).
-The existing intersection and at-grade crossings support high frequency transit service, provides important commuting connections for vehicle travel, and connect the CU main and east campuses.
+The project area is an important piece of the 30th & Colorado travel corridor for the Boulder community and the University of Colorado Boulder (CU).
+The existing intersection and at-grade crossings support high frequency transit service, provide important commuting connections for vehicle travel and connect the CU Boulder main and east campuses.

-The Safe Streets Report (2016) found the 30th & Colorado intersection to be the top collision location within the city's street network, with 86 collisions occurring between 2012-2016, 1 involving a pedestrian and 18 involving a bicyclist.
+The Safe Streets Report (2016) found the 30th & Colorado intersection to be the top collision location within the city's street network, with 86 collisions occurring between 2012-2016, one involving a pedestrian and 18 involving a bicyclist.
 Additionally, the existing on-street bicycle facilities contribute to a high level of stress for some users, leading some bicyclists to ride on the sidewalks to navigate to and through this intersection.
-Bikes on sidewalks and in crosswalks moving against vehicle travel were indicated in the bicycle collision trend of the Safe Streets Report.
+Bikes on sidewalks and in crosswalks moving against vehicle travel were indicated as a bicycle collision trend in the Safe Streets Report.